Wiesbaden

 Historically, Wiesbaden was a Nassauian city.
 From 1170 to 1629, it lay in the County of Nassau, and from 1629 to 1721, it was in the county and later principality of Nassau-Idstein, all of which were territories within the Holy Roman Empire ruled by branches of the House of Nassau.
 In 1728, the city found itself in the principality of Nassau-Usingen, and in 1744, Biebrich Palace became the main residence of the House of Nassau-Usingen.
 In 1806, the city became the capital of the Duchy of Nassau.
 Since 1841, the newly built Wiesbaden City Palace was the principal Nassauian residence.
 From 1868 to 1944, the city lay in the Prussian Province of Hesse-Nassau, and from 1944 to 1945, it was the capital of the Province of Nassau.
 In 1945, it became the capital of Greater Hesse and subsequently, in 1946, of Hesse.

 Wiesbaden is one of the oldest spa towns in Europe.
 Its name translates to "meadow baths", and there are 15 mineral springs—14 of which are hot springs—in the city centre.
 With a yield of around 2 million liters daily, Wiesbaden is the second-most productive German spa after Aachen.
 Its location in a mountain basin at the southern foot of the Taunus, protected by the mountains in the north and west, gives Wiesbaden a mild climate.
 It has been called the "Nice of the North" because of its climate and architecture.
 The city of Wiesbaden is one of the wealthiest cities in Germany and one of those with above-average purchasing power.
-The United States Army Europe and Africa headquarters are located in Wiesbaden-Erbenheim.
+The United States Army Europe and Africa headquarters is located in Wiesbaden-Erbenheim.